ctmuthu/wot-sys-ci/README.md

         - Password : Create a google app password and specify it here
         - Check the Checkbox "Use SSL"
         - SMTP Port : 465
+    3. Change Password: (Check with Ege for password)
+        - Go to Manage Jenkins > scroll down
+        - Click on "Manage User" > see userId > click on setting symbol right side of user id(admin) > change the password field > click on save.
+        - Now you can login with new credentials
-    3. Change Jenkins port from 8080 to 8081:
+    4. Change Jenkins port from 8080 to 8081:
         - "pi" user has sudo privilages by default.
         - Open file /etc/default/jenkins with desired editor
         - Update the port number
             -  #HTTP_PORT=8080
                 HTTP_PORT=8081
+    5. Update MongoDB with Jenkins Password and URL:
+        - Open MongoDB on console:
+            - sudo docker exec -it rpi3-mongodb3 mongo
+        - Run the following commands:
+            - use tdDB (Moves to database "tdDB")
+            - db.jenkins.insertOne({    "url": "localhost:8081",
+                                        "username": "admin",
+                                        "password": "" (Password used in step 9:3) }) (This command create a new collection called Jenkins and the details)
-    4. Configure Jenkins build for wot-sys
+    6. Configure Jenkins build for wot-sys
         - Move to http://localhost:8081
         - Click on "New Item" at the top left-hand side of your dashboard
         - In the next screen,